 b.
 Graduate students’ theses solve an engineering problem of importance to the state, the nation, or the global community.

 Students entering the proposed master’s degree program are expected to have a background equivalent to that of a student graduating from the department's undergraduate civil and construction engineering degree programs, or to obtain such background through specified prerequisite coursework.

 To graduate from the proposed master's degree program, all students must complete a course in advanced mathematics and must satisfy the requirements of one of three program options.
 Regardless of the degree option selected, at least 50 percent of the total credit hours applied to the degree, excluding thesis and design project, must be CCE courses and at least 2/3 of the credit hours applied to the degree must be taught by a department in the College of Engineering and Applied Sciences.
-Further, no more than three credit hours of independent study courses can be applied to the degree.
 The program options and additional degree requirements are:

 View more information on the Master of Science in civil engineering in the graduate catalog